packagist/private-packagist-docs/docs/self-hosted/kubernetes-helm.md

 ## General requirements

-1. A Kubernetes cluster v1.23 or v1.24
+1. A Kubernetes cluster v1.23 or newer
-1. Your username and password to log in to the registry.
+1. Your username and password to log in to the Helm registry on registry.replicated.com.
+You can find your credentials with your Private Packagist account on https://packagist.com.
 Don't have one yet?
 [Sign up for a free trial license!](https://packagist.com/self-hosted)
 1. One (sub-)domain to operate the web interface, e.g. packagist.myintranet.com
 1. One (sub-)domain to operate the composer repository, e.g. repo.packagist.myintranet.com or packagist-repo.myintranet.com
 1. An SSL certificate valid for both chosen domains